-Omnichannel healthcare company Carbon Health announced today that it has acquired Steady Health, a fully integrated diabetes platform.
+Omnichannel healthcare company Carbon Health announced today that it had acquired Steady Health, a fully integrated diabetes platform.

-In the US, there are roughly 1.5 million people with type 1 diabetes, 30 million people with type 2, and 100 million people with pre-diabetes.
+There are roughly 1.5 million people with type 1 diabetes in the US, 30 million people with type 2, and 100 million people with pre-diabetes.

 The new acquisition by Carbon Health positions it solidly in an emerging area for metabolic health.
 Companies such as Levels and Veristable provide similar offerings.

-These platforms are designed to work with CGM (Continuous glucose monitoring) devices to provide real-time insights that are actionable for users who may have diabetes or are pre-diabetic and are trying to be proactive.
+These platforms are designed to work with CGM (Continuous glucose monitoring) devices to provide real-time insights actionable for users who may have diabetes or are pre-diabetic and are trying to be proactive.

-This acquisition also signals Carbon Health’s entry into home-based care, an area that has been growing significantly since the onset of the current pandemic.
+This acquisition also signals Carbon Health’s entry into home-based care, an area growing significantly since the onset of the current pandemic.

-Carbon Health recently hired former Apple Health head, Myoung Cha, as Chief Strategy Officer (CSO) to accelerate their growth.
+Carbon Health recently hired former Apple Health head, Myoung Cha, to accelerate their growth as Chief Strategy Officer (CSO).

-Big Tech companies such as Google have been working with established Diabetes CGM companies such as Dexcom for a while now and it is possible that they will soon have their own integrated CGM offering via Verily life Sciences.
-Given that they have acquired Fitbit, it will be easy to integrate such an offering and feature it via one of the Fitbit premium features.
+Big Tech companies such as Google have been working with established Diabetes CGM companies such as Dexcom for a while now.
+They may soon have their own integrated CGM offering via Verily life Sciences.
+Given that they have acquired Fitbit, it will be easy to integrate such an offering and feature it via Fitbit premium features.

 There are rumors that the next Apple Watch Series 7 and the Samsung Galaxy Watch 4 may also have embedded sensors for blood glucose monitoring.

-It’s too early to tell how the integrated CGM platforms will play out, but this news appears interesting as it happens to be one of the growth acquisition announcements made by Carbon Health post their hiring of a former Apple Health leader.
+It’s too early to tell how the integrated CGM platforms will play out.
+Still, this news appears interesting as it happens to be one of the growth acquisition announcements made by Carbon Health post their hiring of a former Apple Health leader.